lewis-revill/morello-sdk/docs/MUSL-LIBC.md

-# Build the musl libC for morello using morello-pcuabi-env
+# Build the musl libC for morello using morello-sdk

-This document covers the steps to build the [musl libC](https://git.morello-project.org/morello/musl-libc) for morello using morello-pcuabi-env.
+This document covers the steps to build the [musl libC](https://git.morello-project.org/morello/musl-libc) for morello using morello-sdk.

 ## Usage